ophwug/docs/README.md

 * The fan makes horrible noises
 * The fan does not spin

-Not the Korean kind of fan death.
+Not the Korean kind of fan death!

-Comma unfortunately does not sell replacement fans.
+Comma unfortunately does not sell replacement fans by themselves.
 Users have been replacing them with various fans to differing success.
-OEM part unknown.
+OEM part may be from ADDA, not sure if off the shelf.

 Examples: